DragonXCode/Example_Repo/README.md

 # Example_Repo
-This is an example repository for work with fork and pull actions
+This is an example repository for work with fork and pull actions.
+This is a change to see how sync forks works